 Many of them, that is, but not all.
 Sleepless, an entry to the 2015 QCinema (Quezon City) Film Festival, is ambivalent about the call center industry.
 It is tempting for a film with such a premise to be an echo chamber of critical sociopolitical sentiments: that this outsourcing industry disadvantages our nation in a neo-imperialist world order, that it enslaves its workers under alienating working conditions, et cetera, et cetera.
 But for Sleepless, the graveyard shift, the darkness of ungodly hours, is just a backdrop to its story, the circumstances that its characters happen to inhabit.

-Note: this essay is a reading of this film and a commentary, so it necessarily shares plot and characterization details.
+Note: this essay is an in-depth commentary on the film, and includes spoilers by necessity.
 It is meant for those who have seen the film.

 Gem (Glaiza de Castro), the story’s daydreaming insomniac heroine, reflects this outlook.
 Friends and family are pressuring her to leave the call center and find a more prestigious job, but she simply says, “Masaya pa naman ako.” (“I’m still happy with my job.”)
 With her credentials and the connections of her friends, it is clear that she could easily find a more regular job; but she is determined to stay, and we are invited to find out what motivates her so.